matham/ceed/doc/source/guide/experiment.rst

    of the resolution.
-3. QUAD12X, a mode that updates at 12 * 120Hz at the cost of only having a quarter of the resolution and only being able to project one intensity value for the red, green, and blue channels (you can still turn OFF specific LEDs though, see :ref:`led-tut`).
+3. QUAD12X, a mode that updates at 12 * 120Hz at the cost of only having a quarter of the resolution and only being able to project one intensity value for the red, green, and blue channels (i.e. grayscale - you can still turn OFF specific LEDs though, see :ref:`led-tut`).

 The mode can be selected from the settings window (see :ref:`tut-config-window`).
 E.g. here we selected QUAD12X for the video mode.
 This results in a refresh rate